 If you're seeing this, it's because the gallery type you selected has not provided a template of it's own.

 The concept of a cottage garden was first developed during the Tudor period in England.
 These were designed for very practical purposes, to produce food and flowers.
-As food became readily available and trade increased, people had more leisure time and began to plant more flowers than vegetables, and today the term “cottage garden” evokes images of small gated-gardens overflowing with blossoms of every color and variety.
+As food became readily available and trade increased, people had more leisure time and began to plant more flowers than vegetables.
+Today the term “cottage garden” evokes images of small gated-gardens overflowing with blossoms of every color and variety.

 From The Old House Journal the cottage garden is described as “…the real cottage garden had been idealized into a fantasy endowed with all the virtues felt to be missing from contemporary life: simplicity, purity, artfulness, and the “noble” plants of the past.”